 Working together for a dementia-friendly future

-We had to pause this programme during the pandemic, but we're now beginning to refresh our intentions and we'll have more to share on our partnership and dementia-friendly activity soon.
+This programme was paused during the pandemic, but we're now beginning to refresh our intentions and we'll have more to share on our partnership and dementia-friendly activity soon.

 The power of historic connections